-Financial risks: The HOCHDORF Group is exposed to various financial risks in the course of its international activities.
+The HOCHDORF Group is exposed to various financial risks in the course of its international activities.
 These include exchange rate and interest rate risks as well as credit, liquidity and capital risks.
-The individual risks are minimised by means of continuous checks and controls.
-Coordinating and managing financial needs as well as ensuring financial independence are a top priority for reducing financial risks.
-The objective is optimal capital procurement as well as a liquidity position oriented towards payment obligations.
+Liquidity risks are managed through central cash management by ensuring that planned liquidity needs are covered by appropriate financing arrangements.

 Ultimately the risk policy of the HOCHDORF Group includes hedging risks by means of comprehensive and efficient insurance cover.
-An international insurance programme in the area of liability, property insurance and transport serves to achieve this.
+An international insurance programme that includes the areas of liability, product protection, property insurance and transport serves to achieve this.

-The Internal Audit of the HOCHDORF Group is outsourced and is carried out by PricewaterhouseCoopers with the support of experts from the finance and accounting departments.
-The Internal Audit supports the Board of Directors in the handling of its monitoring and controlling tasks, particularly at the subsidiaries.
-Internal Audit provides an independent and objective audit and advisory service that is focused on generating added value and improving business processes.
-It helps the company to achieve its goals by assessing the effectiveness of the risk management, the controls and the management and monitoring processes with a systematic and targeted approach and by improving them.
+The internal audit supports the Board of Directors in the handling of its monitoring and controlling tasks.
+It provides an independent and objective audit and advisory service aimed at reviewing, evaluating and continuously improving the effectiveness of risk management, controls, and management and monitoring processes using a systematic and targeted approach.